Gift Card Scams – “Sorry to bother you”

 - “I need a favor”

-When the victim responds, the attacker engages in a dialog with them in which they tell them they need an urgent favor because they are tied up in a meeting or event, or have some other crisis.
+When the victim responds, the attacker engages in a dialog with them in which the attacker tells them they need an urgent favor.
+They claim they need help because they are tied up in a meeting or event, or have some other crisis.

 - “I urgently need gift cards”